taishiwalden/taishiwalden.com/src/posts/about.md

-# Hello 🐨
+# Hi I'm Taishi 🐨

-My name is Taishi.

-I have a passion for project management, digital product design, and front-end software development.
+I have a passion for project management, digital product design, and software development.
+My skills are wide ranging, spanning across multiple creative and technical disciplines.
+I absorb information like a sponge and I am in constant pursuit of skills that can help me develop into a well rounded professional.

 ---